soarlab/FPTaylor/REFERENCE.md

 If several configuration files are provided, options in the second configuration file will override options in the first file, and so on.
 The default configuration file `default.cfg` is always loaded first.
-See the section *Options* for a complete description of available options in FPTaylor.
+See the section *Options* for a description of FPTaylor options.

 ## Input file format